Crisis Pregnancy Centers: Harm, Not Help

-Pregnant women -- or women who suspect they may be pregnant -- can get accurate, truthful and compassionate advice -- help no matter WHAT choice they want to make, and in considering their options to determine which is the right choice for them, not by anyone else's standards -- through their general physician, gynecologist and/or through family planning clinics.
-Abortion clinics -- which are staffed with real medical professionals -- also usually provide options counseling for women who want to discuss all their options.
-I assure you, no abortion clinic wants a woman to have an abortion who is not sure that is what she wants, and all take many steps to BE sure that is truly what a woman wants, even when she has come in expressly for an abortion procedure.
-If and when a woman comes to an abortion clinic and clearly is not sure she wants an abortion, the general procedure is to make clear to her that she then cannot be given an abortion that day, and only if she changes her mind and DOES want one should she return.
-A CPC does not operate that way: they feel only one choice -- remaining pregnant -- is acceptable, and if a woman who comes to one is not sure if she wants to remain pregnant (or comes in thinking, based on their deceptions, she can obtain an abortion there and wanting one), they will employ all sorts of methods to convince her to do otherwise, based on what they want, not that woman.
+Pregnant people -- or people who suspect they may be pregnant -- can get accurate, truthful and compassionate advice -- help no matter WHAT choice they want to make, and in considering their options to determine which is the right choice for them, not by anyone else's standards -- through their general physician, gynecologist and/or through family planning clinics.
+Abortion clinics -- which are staffed with real medical professionals -- also usually provide options counseling for people who want to discuss all their options.
+I assure you, no abortion clinic wants a person to have an abortion who is not sure that is what they want, and all take many steps to BE sure that is truly what a person wants, even when they have come in expressly for an abortion procedure.
+If and when a person comes to an abortion clinic and clearly is not sure they want an abortion, the general procedure is to make clear to them that they then cannot be given an abortion that day, and only if they change their mind and DO want one should they return.
+A CPC does not operate that way: they feel only one choice -- remaining pregnant -- is acceptable, and if a pregnant person who comes to one is not sure if they want to remain pregnant (or comes in thinking, based on their deceptions, they can obtain an abortion there and wanting one), they will employ all sorts of methods to convince her to do otherwise, based on what they want, not that person.
 So, while you can get accurate, unbiased counseling on ALL your options even at an abortion clinic: you cannot at a CPC.

-In addition, the most CPCs can usually offer pregnant women medically is a pregnancy test, the kind any woman can buy at a drugstore for herself.
+In addition, the most CPCs can usually offer pregnant people medically is a pregnancy test, the kind any person can buy at a drugstore.
 Most of what they offer is simply anti-abortion propaganda.
 There are rarely real medical staff at these centers, and they can't often provide things like needed sonograms or prenatal care.
 (Because ultrasound technology is only supposed to be used as a diagnostic tool by medical providers, and CPCs don't provide actual medical services, few of them have ultrasounds or provide them, and for the most part, they aren't supposed to be using them when it comes to ultrasounds and medical/legal policies.)
-For women who go in and discover they are not pregnant, they also cannot offer birth control, and most CPCs oppose birth control outright.
-Plenty of CPCs fraudulently advertise that they CAN provide these kinds of services even when they cannot just to lure women in.
+For people who go in and discover they are not pregnant, they also cannot offer birth control, and most CPCs oppose birth control outright.
+Plenty of CPCs fraudulently advertise that they CAN provide these kinds of services even when they cannot just to lure people in.

 Many CPCs have violated state laws or had fraud charges filed against them for these reasons and more.
-CPCs like Birthright are not an appropriate place to go for prenatal care, and in some respects, can even endanger women's health, particularly those which promise medical care fraudulently they know they cannot and do not provide.
-When a pregnant woman needs medical care, a delay in that care can create health risks for her and her pregnancy.
+CPCs like Birthright are not an appropriate place to go for prenatal care, and in some respects, can even endanger people's health, particularly those which promise medical care fraudulently they know they cannot and do not provide.
+When a pregnant person needs medical care, a delay in that care can create health risks for them and their pregnancy.

-No matter WHAT reproductive choice women are going to make -- or even what choices they are personally opposed to -- they need bonafide, accurate information that is not intended to influence them emotionally, and they need real medical care.
-Even a woman who is pregnant, who knows she intended to sustain her pregnancy, and who is against abortion is not helped by inaccurate information or a lack of real medical care.
-And I think we can agree that it's really insensitive and inappropriate to show a newly-pregnant woman bloody propagandist images of stillborns.
+No matter WHAT reproductive choice people are going to make -- or even what choices they are personally opposed to -- they need bonafide, accurate information that is not intended to influence them emotionally, and they need real medical care.
+Even a person who is pregnant, who knows they intended to sustain their pregnancy, and who is against abortion is not helped by inaccurate information or a lack of real medical care.
+And I think we can agree that it's really insensitive and inappropriate to show a newly-pregnant person bloody propagandist images of stillborns.
 How is that helpful?

-We don't get much into embryonic and fetal development here at Scarleteen because it's a bit outside our scope -- most of our users are trying to avoid/prevent pregnancy -- and fetal development is usually only an issue for women who are pregnant and who have decided to continue their pregnancies.
-Certainly, when a woman who is pregnant and asking about abortion asks about fetal development, we talk about stages of development with her truthfully and refer her to good additional resources.
-We also counsel pregnant women asking for help in making a reproductive choice based on their questions, and they don't tend to ask about development, save when they are well into a pregnancy, intend to remain pregnant, and are either just curious or asking about prenatal health.
-Since it's best a pregnant woman directs these kinds of questions to her healthcare provider (who she will need to see: a CPC cannot provide important pre-natal healthcare), that is who we will generally refer her to if she is asking about prenatal issues in-depth.
+We don't get much into embryonic and fetal development here at Scarleteen because it's a bit outside our scope -- most of our users are trying to avoid/prevent pregnancy -- and fetal development is usually only an issue for people who are pregnant and who have decided to continue their pregnancies.
+Certainly, when a person who is pregnant and asking about abortion asks about fetal development, we talk about stages of development with them truthfully and refer them to good additional resources.
+We also counsel pregnant people asking for help in making a reproductive choice based on their questions, and they don't tend to ask about development, save when they are well into a pregnancy, intend to remain pregnant, and are either just curious or asking about prenatal health.
+Since it's best a pregnant person directs these kinds of questions to a healthcare provider (who they will need to see: a CPC cannot provide important pre-natal healthcare), that is who we will generally refer them to if they are asking about prenatal issues in-depth.

 Once you know you are pregnant and know you intend to bring a pregnancy to term, going to a medical professional -- such as your family doctor or your gynecologist -- or a real medical clinic is the best first step, for both your health and that of your developing fetus.

-So, that is where we would advise you -- and advise other pregnant women who want to remain pregnant -- to go to find out about fetal development and pre-natal care.
+So, that is where we would advise you -- and advise other pregnant people who want to remain pregnant -- to go to find out about fetal development and pre-natal care.
 We don't suggest CPCs not only because they simply rarely provide that, nor just because we don't send our users to any source we know to be medically inaccurate.
-We also do not endorse CPCs because any business in the practice of fraud, misleading or tricking women, and not honoring a woman's right to choose for herself what is right for her is not in line with our ethics when it comes to understanding that it is not our right, or anyone else's, to do anything but respect an individual's own right to choice and the right to factual reproductive health information.
+We also do not endorse CPCs because any business in the practice of fraud, misleading or tricking people, and not honoring a pregnant person's right to choose for themselves what is right for them is not in line with our ethics when it comes to understanding that it is not our right, or anyone else's, to do anything but respect an individual's own right to choice and the right to factual reproductive health information.
 For more on why we feel that way, see here.

 Here are a few more links and articles for you on CPCs:

-The FWHC offers this sound advice on how to find a reliable, bonafide clinic, no matter what choice a woman is making:
+The FWHC offers this sound advice on how to find a reliable, bonafide clinic, no matter what choice a pregnant person is making:

 • Select clinics that provide the full range of contraceptive alternatives.